-There are some steps you can take to help relieve pain in the arch of your foot.
+There are some steps you can take to help prevent pain in the arch of your foot.
 For example:

 - Maintain a healthy weight

-- Use proper shoes, especially when exercising, to evenly distribute weight through your entire foot
+- Use supportive shoes, especially when exercising, to evenly distribute weight through your entire foot